CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 |   3.
 Iterate through each line of the device output data.
 |   4.
 Look for patterns in the output and add any matching patterns to a Python dictionary.

-Using these classes together results in output that is a standardized and relaibly structured.
+Using these classes together results in output that is standardized and reliably structured.
 This is crucial for network automation scripts to work across different types of OS's and communication protocols.